NY1024/ny1024.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a PhD student at State Key Laboratory of Software Development Environment at the Beihang University (BUAA), advised by Prof. [Dacheng Tao](https://scholar.google.com/citations?user=RwlJNLcAAAAJ&hl=en) and Prof. [Xianglong Liu](https://xlliu-beihang.github.io/).
+I am a PhD student at State Key Laboratory of Complex and Critical Software Environment at the Beihang University (BUAA), advised by Prof. [Dacheng Tao](https://scholar.google.com/citations?user=RwlJNLcAAAAJ&hl=en) and Prof. [Xianglong Liu](https://xlliu-beihang.github.io/).
 I also work closely with Prof. [Aishan Liu](https://liuaishan.github.io/).

-Prior to BUAA, I obtained my M.Sc from the School of Cyber Security, University of Chinese Academy of Sciences.
-I was also the research assistant of the State Key Laboratory of Information Security, Institue of Information Engineering, Chinese Academy of Sciences.
-Before that, I finished my internship in SIP Lab@Sangfor, advised by Principal Researcher Dr. Kai Li.
-I serve as a reviewer for the top conferences and journals such as NeurIPS, ICML, ICLR, TIFS, TDSC, CVPR, ACL, AISTATS, COLING, ECCV, EMNLP etc.
+Prior to BUAA, I obtained my M.Sc. from the School of Cyber Security, University of Chinese Academy of Sciences.
+I also served as a research assistant at the State Key Laboratory of Information Security, Institute of Information Engineering, Chinese Academy of Sciences.
+Before that, I had internship experience at SIP Lab@Sangfor and 360 Security Research Labs@Qihoo.
+I serve as a reviewer for top-tier conferences and journals, including NeurIPS, ICML, ICLR, TIFS, TDSC, CVPR, ACL, AISTATS, COLING, ECCV, and EMNLP.

 ## Research Interests